 PowerShell comes with a Netsecurity module that allows you to configure the Windows Firewall.
 You can use the function — New-NetFirewallRule — in Netsecurity to block an IP or a website using PowerShell in Windows.
 The feature allows you to create a new inbound or outbound firewall rule and adds the rule to the target computer.

-Block IP or Website using PowerShell
+How to block an IP or a Website using PowerShell in Windows 11

 - Block local or internet IP addresses